gluethegiant/gtg-rack/README.md

 This module is placed at the end of your bus mixer chains.
 The stereo outputs can then be connected to the left and right channels on your audio device.

-The provided aux inputs can be used to chain Bus Depot modules or to attached any other sound source.
+The provided aux inputs can be used to chain Bus Depot modules or to attached any other sound source, including the outputs of a different mixer.
-Mixer groups are created by using a different Bus Depot module after each group of mixers.

 Bus Depot has an on button that controls an auto fader on the output.
 By changing the speed knob, the fader can go from providing a 20 millisecond pop filter to a long fade of up to 17 seconds.